Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Server Command Line options
 ---------------------------
-When the server is launced, some command line options can be used to change the default behaviour if it is needed.
+When the server is launched, some command line options can be used to change the default behaviour if it is needed.

 As you already know, the server is started by running the following: